Future Fashion Folio

 You may make more than one design, but you may only appear once on stage yourself, so you must find other members of the convention to model your other entries.
 It is acceptable for an entry in the Fashion Show to be made by one person and modeled by another, but both maker and model must be members of Costume-Con 39.
 Entries must be modeled by a living person (not a doll or pet).
 The Future Fashion show is a simple catwalk format and thus a great way for new convention participants to experience costume competition.

-In order to assist the directors in planning the show, please reserve your entry by emailing the show directors Phil and Kathe Gust at: email@example.com no later than February 1st, 2021 with your name and the title/number of the design you are creating.
-If for any reason you will not be able to participate, please let the show director know as soon as possible so that adjustments can be made.
+If you wish to participate in the Fashion Show, you must reserve your entry by emailing the show directors Phil and Kathe Gust at: firstname.lastname@example.org no later than February 1st, 2023 with your name and the title/number of the design you want to create.
+You will receive confirmation.
+If for any reason you discover you will not be able to participate, please let the show director know as soon as possible so that adjustments can be made.
+Entrants must be on the director’s list to participate in the Fashion Show.

 Participants are not responsible for providing their own soundtrack, but are welcome to email the show director in advance with special comments about their entry, which can be read during their introduction.

 At Costume-Con 39, please check in at the Future Fashion Show table to verify that you are still presenting (we all know how life can get in the way).
 There will be a mandatory rehearsal at the convention, so you will become familiar with the stage and the plan for the show.
-At that time, you will also have your outfit(s) judged.
+Judging takes place in the green room before the Future Fashion Show.
+Entrants will receive a message about when these events will occur.

 Current awards planned are: